HiSET Social Studies Study Guide: Economics

 There are four main takeaways:

-- The higher the price of a good/service, the lower the demand.
+- The higher the price of a good or service, the lower the demand.

-- The higher the supply of a good/service, the lower the demand.
+- The higher the supply of a good or service, the lower the demand.

-- The lower the price of a good/service, the higher the demand.
+- The lower the price of a good or service, the higher the demand.

-- The lower the supply of a good/service the higher the demand.
+- The lower the supply of a good or service, the higher the demand.

 Equilibrium

-Equilibrium is when the supply of a good/service exactly meets consumers’ demand for that good/service.
+Equilibrium is when the supply of a good or service exactly meets consumers’ demand for that good or service.
 Producers can maximize profit while consumers can maximize satisfaction.

 Macroeconomics